Al3zama1/swe-notes/CCNA/55 - Wireless Configuration.md

 * LAG (Link Aggregation Group) is just another name for EtherChannel.
 But in the context of WLCs (Wireless LAN Controllers), the term LAG is used.
 	* It's not necessary to connect the WLC to the switch using a LAG, but it's a good idea to provide additional throughput and redundancy.
 * VLAN 100 and VLAN 200 will be mapped to a wireless LAN and advertised by the APs.
+	* In a real deployment, you could limit the Guest SSID to Internet access only, whereas clients associated with the Internal SSID could access all internal company resources.
 * VLAN 10 will be used  to connect to the network devices (WLC, switch, APs, etc) to manage them (via SSH, etc).
 * SW1 has an SVI in each VLAN.
 * WLC1 has an IP in each VLAN.